-The information provided to Common Equity Housing Limited (CEHL) will be handled in accordance with relevant Commonwealth and State legislation: the Privacy Act 1998 as amended, and the Australian Privacy Principals both administered by the Office of the Australian Information Commissioner http://www.oaic.gov.au/ ; and the Information Privacy Act 2000, administered by the Office of Victorian Privacy Commisioner www.privacy.vic.gov.au
+The information provided to Common Equity Housing Limited (CEHL) will be handled in accordance with relevant Commonwealth and State privacy legislation: the Privacy Act 1998 (Privacy Act), administered by the Australian Information Commissioner http://www.oaic.gov.au/ and the Privacy and Data Protection Act 2014, administered by the Commissioner for Privacy and Data Protection http://www.cpdp.vic.gov.au

-CEHL is required to collect personal information on individuals to undertake its activities, which includes regulatory reporting.
+CEHL is required to collect personal information on individuals to undertake its activities and meet its regulatory reporting obligations.
 It may also be required from time to time, where applicable, to provide information to better communicate directly with program participants using accurate and up-to-date contact information provided.

 CEHL review our privacy practices from time to time and as a consequence practices are subject to change.